Metropolitan Community College - Penn Valley

 Missouri's CNA pathway is regulated by the Department of Health and Senior Services (DHSS) Section for Long Term Care Regulation, which approves every nurse aide training program and maintains the official CNA, CMT, and Insulin Registry.
 Unlike most states that mirror the federal 75-hour OBRA minimum, Missouri requires 175 total hours of training - 75 classroom hours and 100 hours of supervised on-the-job clinical practice in a licensed nursing facility - making it one of the most rigorous CNA pathways in the country.

-Our directory lists 1 state-approved Certified Nurse Aide training program in Kansas City, MO.
+Our directory lists 7 state-approved Certified Nurse Aide training programs in Kansas City, MO.
 All programs must meet Missouri's minimum of 175 hours minimum (well above the federal 75) and prepare graduates to sit for the D&SDT-Headmaster (TMU) competency exam.

-Published tuition for CNA programs in Kansas City ranges from $800.
-Metropolitan Community College - Penn Valley lists the lowest tuition at $800.
+Published tuition for CNA programs in Kansas City ranges from Free to $3,044.
+Excelsior Springs Job Corps Center - Kansas City Satellite lists the lowest tuition at Free (federally funded).
+1 program in Kansas City offers no-cost training (employer-paid, federally funded, or scholarship-based).
 Total out-of-pocket cost also includes the state exam fee ($125 total ($95 written + $30 skills)), background check, and uniforms.

 Metropolitan Community College - Penn Valley offers the shortest published program in Kansas City at 8 weeks.
 Missouri requires 175 hours minimum (well above the federal 75) of state-approved training, so any accelerated program must compress the required hours into a shorter calendar window through full-time scheduling.
 Call (816) 759-4022 for current cohort start dates.